The combined statistical report 2020

 Although the proportion of judges that are women continues to increase gradually, women remain under-represented in judicial roles in 2020.
 This is particularly the case in the courts where 32% of all judges, and 26% of those in more senior roles (High Court and above) were women – compared with 47% of all judges in tribunals.

-The proportion of judges who identify as Black, Asian and minority ethnic (BAME) has also increased in recent years, but remains lower for court appointments compared to tribunals, particularly at senior levels (4% for High Court and above, compared with 8% of all court and 12% of all tribunal judges).
+The proportion of judges who identify as ethnic minorities has also increased in recent years, but remains lower for court appointments compared to tribunals, particularly at senior levels (4% for High Court and above, compared with 8% of all court and 12% of all tribunal judges).

 The data demonstrates that since its inception in 2006, the Judicial Appointments Commission (JAC) has overseen positive steps shown in the data towards increased diversity in applications and appointments.
-For judicial selection exercises during 2019-20, the statistics show that overall there was no statistically significant difference in success rates for women or BAME candidates relative to the pool of eligible candidates, though this does vary between exercises.
-However, when considering the recommendation rates from application, there was disparity in outcomes for BAME candidates in most selection exercises for posts requiring legal qualification.
+For judicial selection exercises during 2019-20, the statistics show that overall there was no statistically significant difference in success rates for women or ethnic minority candidates relative to the pool of eligible candidates, though this does vary between exercises.
+However, when considering the recommendation rates from application, there was disparity in outcomes for ethnic minority candidates in most selection exercises for posts requiring legal qualification.

 Non-barristers represented 32% of all court judges and 63% of all tribunal judges (a decrease for courts and tribunals, compared with previous years).
 The data also shows that recommendation rates from application were significantly lower for solicitor applicants compared to barristers, across all legal exercises.
 The last 18 months has seen the first female Chartered Legal Executive recommended for appointment, but overall legal executives form only a very small number of judicial appointments.